How Championship Points work and the path from League Challenge to League Cup to Regional Championship to Worlds.

 Each tier feeds into the next.
 You do not need to climb every rung, but the points accumulate across all events you attend.

-Circuit Points are the currency of competitive qualification.
-You earn CP based on your finish at sanctioned events.
+Championship Points are the currency of competitive qualification.
+You earn CP based on your finish at sanctioned Championship Series events.
 The exact point values shift each season, but the structure is consistent:

 CP resets each season.
 Points earned in one competitive year do not carry over.
 This means every season is a fresh start, and consistent attendance matters more than a single great finish.